 Wander Round the High Street

 If you were just looking for a day out exploring shops, this wouldn't be my top recommendation for a London day trip.
-However, combined with the gardens and cathedral, I still recommend Canterbury as a great train trip from London.
+However, combined with the Westgate gardens and cathedral, I still recommend Canterbury as a great train trip from London.

 St. Augustine’s Abbey